 There are three different campaign types: demand capture, demand generation, and share of voice.
 Many organizations tend to focus primarily on demand generation, when demand capture actually is easier.
 It’s important to delineate between the two to be efficient, as they require different mechanics and yield different results.

 A little background: At any point in time, roughly 30 percent of your market is looking for a solution, while 70 percent are not.
 For the 30 percent that are looking, you can achieve much faster sales cycles, as long as you catch them before they talk to your competition – a process we call demand capture.

 For those who are not looking, the sales cycle will be longer, so demand generation activities are what is called for.
 However, for this group, the win-rate can be higher.
 That’s because the “not looking” camp is less likely to talk with your competition.
-This type of demand generation activity – aimed at “non buyers,” can be controversial inside companies hesitant to allocate marketing dollars against a group that won’t generate an immediate return.
+This type of demand generation activity – aimed at “non buyers,” can be controversial inside companies hesitant to allocate dollars for SaaS go-to-market strategies against a group that won’t generate an immediate return.